icinganalysis/icinganalysis.github.io/content/NACA-TN-1424.md

 >A comparison of the drop—size distribution obtained by the two methods is shown in the following frequency table::
 >
->                 Number of observations
+>Number of observations
-           Size distribuation, determined by the ratio of maximum diameter to mean—effective diameter
+>Size distribution, determined by the ratio of
+>maximum diameter to mean—effective diameter

 | *     | A   | B   | C   | D   | E   | Total |
 |-------|-----|-----|-----|-----|-----|-------|